 The around 1200-year-old pilgrimage town on the Ems is particularly inviting for cycling and lingering.
 The excellent cycle routes such as the EmsRadweg, the Peace Route or the 100-schloesser-route lead directly through the Ems town of Telgte.

-Telgte's biggest attraction is still the pilgrimage chapel with the 600-year-old Pietá in the northern old town.
+The biggest attraction in Telgte is still the pilgrimage chapel with the 600-year-old Pietá in the northern old town.
 Around 100,000 pilgrims find their way to Telgte every year.
-In the immediate vicinity of the chapel is the RELíGIO - Westphalian Museum of Religious Culture.
-The annual exhibition of nativity scenes during the winter season and the Telgte Hunger Cloth are especially well known beyond the region.
+In the immediate vicinity of the chapel is the RELíGIO - Westphalian Museum for Religious Culture.
+It is known beyond the region for its annually changing exhibition of nativity scenes during the winter season and the Telgte hunger cloth.

-Small alleys, squares and niches in Telgte's historic old town also reflect the medieval structures and convey a particularly cosy atmosphere.
-Westphalian and long-established gastronomy as well as lovingly run small specialist shops point to the citizens' strong bond with their town.
+Idyllic alleys, squares and niches in Telgte's historic old town also reflect the medieval structures and convey a particularly cosy atmosphere.
+The Westphalian and long-established gastronomy as well as lovingly run small specialist shops point to the high level of attachment of the citizens to their town.
 Telgte is also known for its wide-ranging cultural programme.
-The St. Mary's birth market or the carriage pilgrimage are just a few other highlights that make the small town of Telgte a popular destination in the Münsterland region in many respects.
+The Mariä-Geburtsmarkt or the carriage pilgrimage are just a few more highlights that make the small town of Telgte a popular destination in Münsterland in many respects.